 What got you started?

 My brother and I have been Star Wars fans since we were kids.
 We decided to save our money and go to Star Wars Celebration II (he was 16 and I was 19.)
 I made a handmaiden outfit, which was pretty terrible looking back on it, however, there were thousands of incredible costumers there and I was very inspired.
 A few months later, I made friends with the local 501st garrison and I got involved with that.
-A few years later, when my husband I were dating in college, we started making costumes together.
+A few years later, when my spouse I were dating in college, we started making costumes together.

 What are your favorite events to attend?